-- 1. The default setting, "WavOut 3/4," connects ports OUT3 and OUT4 to your music software or Windows multimedia applet.
-In other words, when music software plays audio to the device named "WavOut 3/4 Delta-1010LT" it will be routed directly to the "hardware" analog outputs 3 & 4 of your 1010LT breakout cable. - 2.
-The second option, "S/PDIF In," connects ports OUT3 and OUT4 directly to the hardware S/PDIF input on the Delta 1010LT PCI host card.
+- 1. The default setting, "WavOut 3/4", connects ports OUT3 and OUT4 to your music software or Windows multimedia applet.
+In other words, when music software plays audio to the device named "WavOut 3/4 Delta-1010" it will be routed directly to the "hardware" analog outputs 3 & 4 of your 10 breakout cable. - 2.
+The second option, "S/PDIF In", connects ports OUT3 and OUT4 directly to the hardware S/PDIF input on the Delta 1010 PCI host card.
 The left channel of the S/PDIF In is routed to OUT3 and the right channel of the S/PDIF In is routed to OUT4. - 3.
-The third option, "S/PDIF In (L/R Rev.)," functions identically to the second option, except that the left and right channels are swapped.
-Therefore in this
+The third option, "S/PDIF In (L/R Rev.)", functions identically to the second option, except that the left and right channels are swapped.
+Therefore in this mode, the left channel of the S/PDIF In is routed to OUT4 and the right channel of the S/PDIF In is routed to OUT3.

-- mode, the left channel of the S/PDIF In is routed to OUT4 and the right channel of the S/PDIF In is routed to OUT3. - 4.
-Options four through seven connect the hardware analog inputs 1 & 2, 3 & 4, 5 & 6, or 7 & 8 (respectively) directly to the 1010LT's hardware analog outputs 3 & 4.
-For example, if "H/W In 1/2" were selected, any signal present at the IN1 port will be copied to OUT3, and any signal present at the IN2 port will be copied to OUT4.
-This same behavior applies to "H/W In 3/4," "H/W In 5/6," and "H/W In 7/8" when selected.
+4. Option four connects the hardware analog inputs 1 & 2 directly to the 1010's hardware analog outputs 3 & 4.
+In other words, if "H/W In 1/2" were selected, any signal present at the IN1 RCA jack will be copied to OUT3, and any signal present at the IN2 RCA jack will be copied to OUT4.

-The rightmost vertical column of Patchbay/Router page, "H/W Out S/PDIF," connects the Delta 1010LT's hardware S/PDIF outputs to one of eight sources:
+The rightmost vertical column of Patchbay/Router page, "H/W Out S/PDIF," connects the Delta 410's hardware S/PDIF outputs to one of five sources:

-- The default setting, "WavOut S/PDIF," connects the S/PDIF Out port to your music software or Windows multimedia applet.
-In other words, when music software plays audio to the device named "WavOut S/PDIF Delta-1010LT" it will be routed directly to the hardware S/PDIF output on your Delta 1010LT PCI host card. - 2.
-The second option, "Monitor Mixer," connects the S/PDIF Out port to the outputs of the Delta 1010LT monitor mixer.
-For more information on the capabilities of the monitor mixer, please see the section "Monitor Mixer Page." - 3.
-The third option, "S/PDIF In," connects the S/PDIF Out port directly to the hardware S/PDIF input on the Delta 1010LT PCI host card.
+- 1. The default setting, "WavOut S/PDIF", connects the S/PDIF Out port to your music software or Windows multimedia applet.
+In other words, when music software plays audio to the device named "WavOut S/PDIF Delta-410" it will be routed directly to the hardware S/PDIF output on your Delta 410 PCI host card. - 2.
+The second option, "Monitor Mixer", connects the S/PDIF Out port to the outputs of the Delta 410 monitor mixer.
+For more information on the capabilities of the monitor mixer, please see the section "Monitor Mixer Page". - 3.
+The third option, "S/PDIF In", connects the S/PDIF Out port directly to the hardware S/PDIF input on the Delta 410 PCI host card.
 The left channel of the S/PDIF In is routed to the left channel of S/PDIF Out and the right channel of the S/PDIF In is routed to the right channel of S/PDIF Out. - 4.
-The fourth option, "S/PDIF In (L/R Rev.)," functions identically to the third option, except that the left and right channels are swapped.
+The fourth option, "S/PDIF In (L/R Rev.)", functions identically to the third option, except that the left and right channels are swapped.
 Therefore in this mode, the left channel of the S/PDIF In is routed to the right channel of S/PDIF Out and the right channel of the S/PDIF In is routed to the left channel of S/PDIF Out. - 5.
-Selections five through eight connect the hardware analog inputs 1 & 2, 3 & 4, 5 & 6, or 7 & 8 (respectively) directly to the 1010LT's S/PDIF Out port.
-For example, if "H/W In 1/2" were selected, any signal present at the IN1 port will be sent to the left channel of the S/PDIF Out, and any signal present at the IN2 port will be sent to the right channel of the S/PDIF Out.
-This same behavior applies to "H/W In 3/4," "H/W In 5/6," and "H/W In 7/8" when selected.
+Selection five connects the hardware analog inputs 1 & 2 directly to the 410's S/PDIF Out port.
+In other words, if "H/W In 1/2" were selected, any signal present at the IN1 RCA jack will be sent to the left channel of the S/PDIF Out, and any signal present at the IN2 RCA jack will be sent to the right channel of the S/PDIF Out.